PMcardio receives FDA Breakthrough Device Designation — read the full story

 Conclusion

-The Al model has high sensitivity, specificity, and positive predictive value for OMI.
-However, because this model was not specifically trained on post-retum of spontaneous circulation ECGs, further training on OHCA data sets is necessary to improve its accuracy in identifying ECG changes suggestive of OMI in the cohort of post-OHCA patients.
-This application may prove to be a useful adjunct to clinical assessment in OHCA patients to identify those wha stand to benefit from lifesaving coronary
+The AI model demonstrates high sensitivity, specificity, and positive predictive value for OMI.
+However, since it was not specifically trained on post–return of spontaneous circulation (ROSC) ECGs, further training on OHCA datasets is necessary to enhance its accuracy in detecting ECG changes suggestive of OMI in post-OHCA patients.

 Authors: Uzma Sajjad, Rupert Simpson, Sarosh Khan, Michael McGarvey, Muhamad Abd Razak, Klio Konstantinou, Christopher Cook, Nilesh Pareek, Xue Qiang, Grigoris Karamasis, Thomas Keeble, John Davies